Simplify Your Knowledge Management System with Slab

 What kinds of software solutions do nonprofits need?
 Pretty much everything for-profit businesses need, including tools for knowledge management.

 This brings us to Slab (www.slab.com), which is the focus of this post.
 Slab is a browser-based knowledge management tool that companies (and nonprofits and educational institutions) can use to create, organize, store, and share information.
 You can read about several use cases for Slab on Slab’s website.
-However, since the use cases are oriented more toward companies, we thought it might be helpful to show how Slab could be used in three scenarios commonly encountered in a nonprofit context.
+However, since the use cases are more oriented toward companies, we thought it might be helpful to show how Slab could be used in three common scenarios in a nonprofit context.

 Before we get to the nonprofit use cases, we’ll start with a general summary of Slab’s core features.